 Latest Entries »

-The 1-1-1 program has the potential to generate a steady stream of income for JRBP and therefore become a mainstay of our sustainable funding plan as we move our organization into the future.
-We envision a time when restaurants throughout the basin from Marshfield to Cassville are participating in this program.
+The 1-1-1 program has the potential to generate a stream of income for JRBP and therefore become a mainstay of our sustainable funding plan as we move our organization into the future.
+We envision a time when restaurants throughout the James River Basin from Marshfield to Cassville are participating in this program.
 You can check our website for updates on the 1-1-1 program including a list of participating restaurants.

 The James River has largely recovered from the severe nutrient pollution of 1998-2002.
 The James will however, always be a recovering river.
-The JRBP played a substantial role in this dramatic recovery.
+The JRBP played a significant role in this dramatic recovery.
 With relatively high water quality in the James River you could ask why should I add a dime to my bill when eating out?
 The reasons to support JRBP are many, but below is a list of the more urgent issues still impacting the James River:

 - Unprecedented development and population growth in the watershed

 - Unprecedented and ongoing drought in the entire basin–the drought amplifies many of the other issues listed here